Norodom Sihamoni

+Norodom Sihamoni (នរោត្តម សីហមុនី, [nɔˈroːɗɑm səjˈhamoniː]; born 14 May 1953) is the King of Cambodia.

+A member of the House of Norodom, Sihamoni is the eldest son of King Norodom Sihanouk and Queen Norodom Monineath.
+He was educated in Czechoslovakia and gained recognition for his work as a cultural ambassador in Europe and as a classical ballet instructor during his princely years.
+Before his election as king, he served as Cambodia's ambassador to the United Nations and UNESCO.

+He ascended to the throne on 14 October 2004, a week after the abdication of his father, Norodom Sihanouk.
+During his reign, Sihamoni has continued his cultural advocacy while supporting various philanthropic initiatives, balancing his role as a constitutional monarch amid Cambodia's political developments.

 Early life

-Name and family
+Birth, name and family

-Sihamoni was born on Thursday, 14 May 1953, in Phnom Penh, Cambodia.
+Sihamoni was born on Thursday 14 May 1953, in Phnom Penh, Cambodia, when it was still a colonial protectorate within French Indochina.
+The prince's birth at the time was viewed as a positive omen as Cambodia gained independence from France later in that year.

 His given name "Sihamoni" comprises two morphemes from his parents' given names "Sihanouk" and "Monineath".
+As for "Norodom", this means Narottam in Pali and Prakrit, which translates to "the best amongst men".
+The name has a similar meaning in Khmer as well.

-At the time of his birth and that of his younger brother, his mother Princess Monique of Khmer, French and Corsican descent, had been one of King Norodom Sihanouk's consorts after being a constant companion since the day they met in 1951, when she won first prize in a national beauty contest.
+At the time of his birth and that of his younger brother, his mother Princess Monique who is of Khmer, French and Corsican descent, had been one of King Norodom Sihanouk's consorts after being a constant companion since the day they met in 1951 when she won first prize in a national beauty contest.
 The queen was granted the title of Neak Moneang and the name of Monineath at the time of her marriage to King Norodom Sihanouk in 1952.
 Furthermore, Queen Monineath is a step-granddaughter of the late Prince Norodom Duong Chakr of Cambodia, and the daughter of Pomme Peang and of her second husband, Jean-François Izzi, a Corsican banker.

-Sihamoni has 14 half-brothers and half-sisters by his father; his only full sibling, a younger brother, Samdech Norodom Narindrapong, was born in 1954 and died in 2003.
+Sihamoni has 14 half-brothers and half-sisters from his father; his only full sibling, a younger brother, Samdech Norodom Narindrapong, was born in 1954 and died in 2003.